 The AIDS Drug Assistance Program (ADAP) helps ADAP-eligible individuals living with HIV/AIDS have access to life-saving HIV medications.
-Medicare Part D prescription drugs that are also on the ADAP formulary qualify for prescription cost sharing assistance through the Idaho Aids Drug Assistance programs.
+Medicare Part D prescription drugs that are also on the ADAP formulary qualify for prescription cost sharing assistance through the Utah and Idaho Aids Drug Assistance programs.

 Note: To be eligible for the ADAP operating in your State, individuals must meet certain criteria, including proof of State residence and HIV status, low income as defined by the State, and uninsured/under-insured status.
-If you change plans, please notify your local ADAP enrollment worker so you can continue to receive assistance.
-For more information, contact the Idaho Department of Health and Welfare at 208-334-5612 (TTY users should call 711).
-For information on eligibility criteria, covered drugs, or how to enroll in the program, please call 208-334-5612 (TTY users should call 711).
+If you change plans please notify your local ADAP enrollment worker so you can continue to receive assistance.
+For more information in Utah, contact the Utah Department of Health, Bureau of Epidemiology at 801-538-6197 (TTY users should call 711).
+In Idaho, contact the Idaho Department of Health and Welfare at 208-334-5612 (TTY users should call 711).
+For information on eligibility criteria, covered drugs, or how to enroll in the program, please call 801-538-6197 (Utah) or 208-334-5612 (Idaho).
+TTY users should call 711.